What Is Experiential Marketing, and Why Does it Matter?

 This long-term experiential marketing campaign lasted for over 18 years and included 125,000 events and 300 artists.
 It brought consumers face-to-face with the music they already enjoyed and introduced them to the beverages produced by the Miller Brewing Company and vice versa.

 So Are Experiential Marketing and Engagement Marketing The Same Thing?

 In short, yes.
-Experiential marketing and engagement marketing are pretty much interchangeable terms to describe marketing in a way that invites customers to be a part of a “branded experience” of some kind.
+Experiential marketing and engagement marketing are somewhat interchangeable terms to describe marketing in a way that invites customers to be a part of a “branded experience” of some kind.

-You might also hear experiential marketing referred to as participation marketing or event marketing, too.
-However, here at The H&H Group, we think of event marketing (and post-event marketing) as a type of experiential marketing.
+You might also hear experiential marketing referred to as participation or event marketing.
+However, here at The H&H Group, we think of event marketing (and post-event marketing) as one type of experiential marketing.

-You can do experiential marketing that does not involve special events, such as trade shows, at all.
-For instance, connecting with your customers through your business’s social media profile is an example of online engagement marketing, as you’re creating a branded customer experience with your communications—no special event required.
+You can do experiential marketing that does not involve special events, such as trade shows. at all.
+For instance, connecting with your customers through your business’s social media profile is an example of online engagement marketing.
+You’re creating a branded customer experience with your communications—no special event required.

 You Don’t Have to Make Experiential Marketing a PR Stunt

 Experiential marketing is simply a process for tangibly raising brand awareness.
 The idea is to do some activity for and with your clients, that is fun, unexpected, and creates a lasting impression.
 While this can involve creating a publicity stunt—something the local media might report about later, good or bad—it doesn’t have to and probably shouldn’t, to be honest.